 Timbers & Beams

-Timber and Beams Building Materials in Colorado
+Timber and Beams Building Materials

 Timbers and Beams is a general term for building with heavy timbers rather than with lumber cut to dimension.
 Traditional timber framing is the method of creating structures using heavy squared-off and carefully fitted and joined timbers with joints secured by wooden pegs.
 The true frontiersmen way!